-The Citi group has listed Bangladesh as one of the most growth prospective 11 countries until 2050.
+Bangladesh has been classified as a "Next Eleven" emerging market by Goldman Sachs.
 The JP Morgan has labelled Bangladesh as one of the ‟Frontier Five‟ economies with high potential to become an attractive destination for investment as well.
 Besides, according to the latest report of the Pricewaterhouse Coopers, Bangladesh will become the 23rd largest economy in the world by 2050 (Bangladesh ranks 38th now).

-Bangladesh has sustained a GDP growth rate above 6% over the last six years.
-The central bank reserve is on the rise and it is now over US$ 25 billion.
-The per capita national income of Bangladesh is now US$ 1,314.
+Bangladesh has sustained a GDP growth rate above 6% over the last six years and it crossed 7% in the last two financial years.
+The central bank reserve is on the rise and it is now over US$ 33 billion.
+The per capita national income of Bangladesh is now US$ 1,602.
 According to World Bank, Bangladesh has now been upgraded from its status of low income country to lower middle income country.

 Bangladesh economy is substantially integrated regionally and globally.
 Its membership in SAARC, BIMSTEC, BMIC and D-8 and its contiguity with ASEAN bode well for its potential for becoming a economic hub in the region.
 The duty free status of Bangladesh in the major markets of EU, Canada, Australia and so on makes Bangladesh a ideal place for investment.